sashasanchoo/ETL-service/README.md

 Nick, Potter, “Kyiv, Gorodotska 120, 3”,  880.0, 2022-25-03, “3334444”, Parking
 Luke Pan,, “Odessa, Gorodotska 120, 5”,  40.0, 2022-12-07, 2222111, Gas

-Save.
 When the file is processed the service saves the results in a separate folder (B) (the path is specified in the config) in a subfolder (C) with the current date.

 At the end of the day (midnight) the service stores in the subfolder (C) a file called “meta.log”.
 The file have the following structure:
 found_errors: Z